-From cell phones to laptops and electric cars to hoverboards, portable electrical power and lithium-ion batteries are part of students’ lives every day.
+From cell phones to laptops and electric cars to hoverboards, portable electrical power and lithium ion batteries are part of students’ lives every day.
 They’re also the result of scientific inquiry and engineering.

-This UL XplorLabs module encourages students to use scientific inquiry to engage with portable electrical power, teaching them how batteries convert energy, introducing the phenomenon of thermal runaway, and inspiring them to think like a scientist to identify essential construction and performance requirements that address the inherent risks a product could present.
-Students will develop useable knowledge to explain real-world phenomena by learning how to define a problem, build a solution, test a design, and analyze and extend results.
+This UL Xplorlabs module encourages students to use scientific inquiry to engage with portable electrical power, teaching them how batteries convert energy, introducing the phenomenon of thermal runaway and inspiring them to think like a scientist to identify essential construction and performance requirements that address the inherent risks a product could present.
+Students will develop useable knowledge to explain real-world phenomena by learning how to define a problem, build a solution, test a design and analyze and extend results.

 what’s in the module?

 Each element of the module has been designed to supplement and enhance teaching methods whether they are used in full or in part, in the order below or in order of your choosing.
-For the best experience, we recommend beginning with the interactive video.
+For the best experience, we recommend beginning with the Interactive Video.

 Video, 30 minutes

 An engaging interactive exploration of portable electrical power and the phenomenon of thermal runaway.
-Included in the video are four UL lithium-ion battery testing demonstrations.
+Included in the video are four UL lithium ion battery testing demonstrations.
 (Includes awesome explosions.)

 Interactive Experience, 30 minutes

-A simulated set of tests that puts your students in the role of safety scientist, dropping and overcharging a hoverboard under various conditions to evaluate how well it holds up to the stresses and abuses of everyday life.
+A simulated set of tests that put your students in the role of safety scientist, dropping and overcharging a hoverboard under various conditions to evaluate how well it holds up to the stresses and abuses of everyday life.

 Hands-On Classroom Xperiments